wp-plugins/shopello/readme.txt

 == Changelog ==

+= 1.9.3 =
+Readme and cosmetic fixes, no code or feature changes.

 = 1.9.2 =
 More small fixes.
 We're progressing to get to version 2.0.0 which will be the first public stable version.